alanbbond/virtualnasfic2020/index.md

 If you would like to volunteer with us in this challenging transition please fill out [our volunteer survey](https://form.jotform.com/201906040573044?fbclid=IwAR1I79sPqqTA08fb3Ue4yMIkZR_913tq87qv5dnlg6pHrw0mTCUDrk8mKPQ).
 If you would like to join us as a program participant please email program@columbus2020nasfic.org .

 Thanks

 Lisa Garrison, Chair
 Dale Mazzola, Vice Chair
-Kim Williams, Treasurer

-### 05/20/2020

-Dear Members,

-Like so many conventions affected by Covid-19, NASFIC has been involved in some very challenging negotiations.
-Because Ohio is trying to open up its economy, we are likely to have some heavy cancellation fees imposed by our facilities.
-Therefore, we are unlikely to be able to offer any meaningful level of membership refunds.

-We originally felt that any small residual amount could be spent on a low-cost book celebrating our Guests or passed along to a future event to benefit fans in general.
-We were wrong.
-If we gave the impression that we were prioritizing the Souvenir book or pass-along funds over the needs of our members, even those in hardship, we’re sorry.

-We were also wrong to make such an announcement on a likely outcome before the actual negotiations were finalized.
-We apologize for those misjudgments, as of now negotiations are still ongoing.

-If refunds can be offered, we will.
-We will also ask anyone who can waive a refund requests do so.
-We hope to give those most in a more meaningful amount.
-As soon as we know the amount left over, we will post a refund process.

-Although we will absolutely not produce a physical Souvenir / Program Book, we will look into an electronic publication instead.

-We understand people will be disappointed by the news that we will probably not be able to make more substantial refunds.
-We are negotiating in good faith, with our other partners in town, to seek the best possible settlement.
-I wish I could be more optimistic, but I’m staying realistic and hoping for the best.

-Lisa Garrison, Chair
-Dale Mazzola, Vice Chair